Haqquee/OtherWorld-Odyssey/README.md

 - 'Save Adventure' button on the game screen downloads a copy of the current adventure.

+## Troubleshooting potential issues

 # Current Limitations and Future Improvements

+Since this is was a contest project, I had to limit the overall scope of the project, to ensure that I was able to finish it on time.
+This means there are a couple of features that I had to ignore, but I could implement in the future to create a more robust experience.
+- Lack of guardrails: Due to the creative freedom given to the players in this application, I did not get the time to come up with proper implementation of guardrails, without significantly limiting the way players interact with their adventures.
+But this could be done in the future.
+- Lack of objectives: Currently, there are no end goals or objectives for the gameplay.
+This means players can continue playing indefinitely (only limited by the LLM's performance).
+However, feature additions such as player health, and other objectives for the player to work towards can change this.
+- Implementation of a wide variety of action types: Currently the game only has two types of actions, vision based on non-vision based, where the type of action is determined by the Agentic AI.
+I want to create a more dynamic system, where the AI can choose between a more diverse set of actions to classify, and respond to each of them accordingly.
+For example, vision based actions will call image generation model to create visuals (the application already does this), dialogue based actions will call speech model for narration.
+Furthermore, I would also like to add an audio generation model that creates audios based on the scenario that the player is currently in, and the actions they do (sound of walking, runnning, etc.).
+- Basic AI interaction: The interaction with the language model is still relatively simple.
+While it can create scenarios based on player input, there is room for improvement in how it understands and reacts to more complex user actions and emotional tones